bnzk/django-formfieldstash/README.md

 show/hide modelform fields, depending on current value of a dropdown in the form. without page reload. this is a pure javascript solution, using a modeladminmixin approach.

+Example, using the included test app (see code for how it's done):

 ![CI](https://raw.githubusercontent.com/benzkji/django-formfieldstash/main/docs/formfieldstash.gif "CI")

 Installation
 ------------